Action plan for organic production in the EU

 Retail sales for organic products have increased by over 128% in the last 10 years, from approximately €18 billion in 2009 to €41 billion in 2019.
 On average, each European spends around €84 per year on organic products.

-Increasing the consumption of organic products and strengthening consumers’ trust in organic products are vital elements in encouraging farmers to convert to organics.
-To support continued growth and maintain profitable market for organic operators, the Commission will undertake actions to:
+Increasing the consumption of organic products and strengthening consumers’ trust in them are vital to encourage farmers to convert to organics.
+To support continued growth and maintain a profitable market for organic operators, the Commission will undertake actions to:

 - promote organic farming and the EU logo;